Usage accounting

 created_at- UTC timestamp when the gateway accepted the request.

-provider- Upstream provider that served the request.
+auto/mistralai/mistral-large-2512), this is the resolved route. provider_id- Upstream provider that served the request.

 region- Region the upstream served from.